ngaox/ngaox/projects/seo/README.md

 export type Loader = (event: NavigationEnd,Injector: Injector) => PageSeoData;
 ```

-To use just create it and pass it as a second argument for `forRoot` function
+To use just create it and pass it as a second argument for `SeoModule.forRoot` function
 ```ts
 // app.module.ts
 import { Injector } from '@angular/core';